TEMOS: Generating diverse human motions from textual descriptions: Evaluation details

-For the correctness study showing a single motion at a time, we defined a correctness score on a 5-point likert scale.
-Workers on AMT were asked to rate how much they agree with the following statement: ``\textit{The body motion correctly represents the textual description}'' by choosing between (1) \textit{Strongly disagree}, (2) \textit{Disagree}, (3) \textit{Neither agree nor disagree}, (4) \textit{Agree}, or (5) \textit{Strongly agree}.
-With the same 20-sequence subset, we generated 4 batches with our method (to evaluate correctness within diverse generations) and 1 batch with Ghosh et al.~\cite{Ghosh_2021_ICCV}.
-At the beginning, we added 2 examples along with instructions to explain what we expect from `correctness’ and to disentangle from the naturalness: (i) a natural motion (from ground truth) that does not correspond to the text, and (ii) a relatively less realistic motion (from generations) that does correspond to the text.
+For the semantic study, posing the question as a pairwise comparison can lead to a bias towards a more realistic motion (although the semantic correspondence to the text may be worse).
+To disentangle such realism bias in pairwise comparisons, we repeat the semantic perceptual study with one video at a time: workers on AMT were asked to rate how much they agree with the following statement: ``\textit{The body motion correctly represents the textual description}'' by choosing between (1) \textit{Strongly disagree}, (2) \textit{Disagree}, (3) \textit{Neither agree nor disagree}, (4) \textit{Agree}, or (5) \textit{Strongly agree}.
+Using a 20-sequence test set, we generated 4 batches with our method and 1 batch with Ghosh et al.~\cite{Ghosh_2021_ICCV}.
+At the beginning, we added 2 examples along with instructions to explain what we expect from `correctness’ and to disentangle from the realism: (i) a realistic motion (from ground truth) that does not correspond to the text, and (ii) a relatively less realistic motion (from generations) that does correspond to the text.
 We added 4 warm-up examples after them, and 3 catch trials at random locations.
 We ran the study with 24 AMT workers but half of them failed the catch trials (and the remaining results were not very consistent).
 So we repeated this experiment with naive lab members.
 Again we used all the examples at the beginning and catch trials.
-With this we obtained 21 completed batches.
+With this setup, we obtained 21 completed batches.
+The users rated an average of \textbf{3.50} correctness score out of 5 likert scale for our generations versus \textbf{3.04} for Ghosh~et~al.~\cite{Ghosh_2021_ICCV}.
+To further assess the quality of the diverse generations, we generated 5 samples per test description for \methodshort{} and obtained an average of \textbf{3.54 $\pm$ 0.1} score, showing that we preserve correctness within diverse generations as well.